Techniques for planning, shooting, editing & PLAYING vertical video

 None of these solutions is likely to give you smooth pans or tilts however.
 That may or may not be a problem depending on what you want to do.

-You can buy them or you might make your own with an L-bracket and buy the right screw for your camera baseplate from a hardware shop.
+You can buy them or make your own with an L-bracket and buy the right screw for your camera from a hardware shop.
 Make sure your camera doesn't pivot on the screw and fall forward under the weight of its lens though.
 Larger cameras may have a second hole in their baseplate for a registration pin which prevents this.

 All too complicated?

 Handheld camerawork is becoming more and more common in the cinema, and not because Hollywood can't afford tripods!
 Beware that the narrower field of view of a 9:16 frame tends to exaggerate horizontal (left-right) movement, especially when projected large and tall, as in our Festival.
 Excessive camera wobbles — or even medium-fast pans — will amplify this effect and may make your audience ill!
 Lens image stabilisation may help if you have a lens with this feature, and applying an image stabiliser filter in editing may occasionally fix small wobbles — but do some tests of both with your camera and know the limitations of both methods.
 You can reduce the nauseating effects of constant movement by following some basic handheld camera stability techniques in this link.

 Left of Field options!

 What about this, the ultimate cheap vertical filmmaking rig: kebab skewers and tape!

 Do you have any experiences or other techniques to share?
 Please email us a photo and description and if we think it can help others we'll include add it to the page!

 ⓘ A little word of caution: always take great care when mounting cameras in ways that the manufacturers didn't intend, as their centre of gravity will shift, potentially making it unbalanced, and placing unexpected strains on the bottom of the device.